jroehl/google-sheet-cli/docs/data.md

-  --minRow=minRow                      [default: 1] The optional starting row of the operation --no-header                          hide table header from output --no-truncate                        do not truncate output to fit screen --range=range                        The range to use to query the cells --sort=sort                          property to sort by (prepend '-' for descending)
+  --minRow=minRow                      [default: 1] The optional starting row of the operation --no-header                          hide table header from output --no-truncate                        do not truncate output to fit screen --output=csv|json|yaml               output in a more machine friendly format --range=range                        The range to use to query the cells --sort=sort                          property to sort by (prepend '-' for descending)